-Bucket List number 43: see the seven wonders of the world.
-I think that this is probably a regular feature on bucket lists: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal and Machu Picchu with either the Pyramids of Giza or the Colosseum taking the last place (depending on the list you read).
+I think the seven wonders are probably a regular feature on bucket lists everywhere: Christ the Redeemer, Petra, the Great Wall of China, Chichen Itza, the Taj Mahal and Machu Picchu with either the Pyramids of Giza or the Colosseum taking the last place (depending on the list you read).
 So far, I’ve only made it to the pyramids and the Colosseum.

-Djemaa el-Fna square is the bustling hub of Marrakech.
-What begins as an square with a few pedestrians and dozens of orange juice stands (which provide ridiculously good OJ by the way) during the day, turns into a packed market place with food stands, snake charmers, monkeys and dancers at … Continue reading Djemaa el-Fna Square & Souks | Marrakech | Morocco
+Djemaa el-Fna Square is the bustling hub of Marrakech.
+What begins as a square with a few pedestrians and loads of orange juice stands during the day, turns into a packed market place with food stands, snake charmers and dancers at … Continue reading Djemaa el-Fna Square & Souks | Marrakech | Morocco